Academic Honesty Policy

 - the taking of unauthorized material into an examination room, or disrupting an examination

-It should be noted that malpractice is not confined to offences by students.
+It should be noted that malpractice is not confined to offenses by students.

 The intellectual property of others may also be misused.
-Intellectual property is property that is the result of creativity.
+Intellectual property is the property that is the result of creativity.
 It does not exist in tangible, legal form, such as patents, copyright, trademarks et cetera, but is nevertheless the product of another person's work.
-Examples include a variety of sources (CD-ROMs, DVDs, photographs, illustrations, art works, music and data) in addition to journals, books and web sites.
+Examples include a variety of sources (CD-ROMs, DVDs, photographs, illustrations, artworks, music, and data) in addition to journals, books and web sites.

 THE CONSEQUENCES OF MALPRACTICE